1887:

 Show goes to composers Richard M. Sherman and

-Robert B. Sherman for their work on Disney's Mary Poppins.
+Robert B. Sherman for their work on Disney's Mary Poppins

 (Best New Artist for 1964 is awarded to The Beatles.)

-I had just signed a contract with Disney Feature Animation and purchased a town home in Pasadena, so I reluctantly begged off.
-It was a decision I came to regret, because the project Ranft was excited about was a little film called Toy Story." -Floyd Norman
+reluctantly begged off.
+It was a decision I came to regret, because the project Ranft was excited about was a little

 1743:

-Declaration of Independence), is born in Albemarle County, Virginia.
+Thomas Jefferson, the 3rd U.S. President (and author of the Declaration of Independence), is born in Albemarle County, Virginia.
+Major events during his

-Major events during his presidency include the Louisiana Purchase and the Lewis and Clark
+presidency included the Louisiana Purchase and the Lewis and Clark Expedition.
+The Liberty Tree

 APRIL 13